1. Information we collect and its use

-When you authorize Digitile to access your file data through but no limited to Google’s, Slack, Microsoft, Dropbox, and other OAuth authentication methods, you are allowing Digitile to access your Google accounts, including but not limited to Emails and Files.
-Although, the OAuth authentication provides broad access to your Google account, Digitile accesses and stores a subset of data from your Google account, including name, email address, shared with contacts, files, and company domain directory, to provide you with our Services.
+When you authorize Digitile to access your file data through but not limited to Google’s and/or Dropbox, and other OAuth authentication methods, you are allowing Digitile to access your Google accounts, including but not limited to files and folders.
+Although the OAuth authentication provides broad access to your Google account, Digitile accesses and stores a subset of data from your Google account, including name, email address, shared with contacts, files, and company domain directory, to provide you with our Services.

 Here is the specific information 3rd party data Digitile access and uses to provide you its service.

 Google Drive – Digitile can view, edit, delete, download, and manage metadata, files, and folders in your Google Drive account.
 Although Digitile can delete files per the Google API integration, we have no functionality or integration services that perform this request.